sithmartyr/Shola_Sith_Temple/Readme.txt

 He also fixed every bug I came across!

 *Thanks to Loda for helping me with advanced mapping info and sharing some scripts.
+*Thanks to Circa for creating many great textures for better visual improvement.
-*Thanks to Circa and Radiuks for creating some textures.
+*Thanks Radiuks for creating some textures.
 Other textures by Martyr and Satele!
 *Thanks to Vondurr for helping me with several sound bytes and effects.
 *Thanks to Acrobat for his shader contributions and map tips.